 Distillates are newer concentrate products and utilize highly scientific equipment to heat and vaporize the THC and CBD within the flower, bringing the vapor into a cooling system for consolidation and eventual collection into beakers.
 This process is repeated over and over again to create pure cannabinoids without residual solvents or plant matter.

 A method called “short path distillation” is used to separate and collect cannabinoids from contaminants to create a clean, clear final product.
 The process of short path distillation leaves little terpene content.
-They are generally lost in the extraction process do to the amount of heat used.
+They are generally lost in the extraction process due to the amount of heat used.
 However, extraction artists and companies are introducing terpenes into the post-extraction process to create specialized and sought after flavors.

 Pie crust is made by blasting plant material with a solvent using a closed-loop extraction system.
 The resulting slurry is collected onto parchment paper and placed